 During heavy rain, overflowing gutters are less likely with Colorbond® products that are properly sized and fitted to your roof eave design.
 The durable material copes well in exposed locations and maintains its integrity to reduce leaks.
 Installing gutter guards provides an added protective layer against clogging.

-Traditional gutters are more prone to corrosion, joint separation, and debris buildup.
+Traditional gutters are more prone to corrosion, joint separation, and debris build-up.
 Exposed galvanised steel gutters tend to deteriorate faster, requiring regular checks for rust and paint flaking, which needs patching.
 PVC gutter joints and brackets also deteriorate over time.

 The shape of traditional half-round and box gutters often allows more leaves and twigs to gather compared to Colorbond® profiles.
 Blockages can lead to overflow problems and leaks at joints during heavy rain.
 This means more frequent clearing out is needed.
 The extra maintenance for traditional gutters becomes more demanding in areas with overhanging trees and bushes.
 Keeping ladders and accessing the roof line multiple times yearly to clear gutters can risk damage and deterioration around the roof edge.